Afghan Civil War (1996–2001)

-The 1996–2001 Afghan Civil War took place between the Taliban's conquest of Kabul and their establishing of the Islamic Emirate of Afghanistan on 27 September 1996, and the US and UK invasion of Afghanistan on 7 October 2001: a period that was part of the Afghan Civil War that had started in 1989, and also part of the war (in wider sense) in Afghanistan that had started in 1978.
+The 1996–2001 Afghan Civil War, also known as the Third Afghan Civil War, took place between the Taliban's conquest of Kabul and their establishing of the Islamic Emirate of Afghanistan on 27 September 1996, and the U.S. invasion of Afghanistan on 7 October 2001: a period that was part of the Afghan Civil Wars that had started in 1989, and also part of the conflict (in wider sense) in Afghanistan that had started in 1978.

-The Islamic State of Afghanistan government remained the recognized government of Afghanistan of most of the international community, the Taliban's Islamic Emirate of Afghanistan however received recognition from Saudi Arabia, Pakistan and the United Arab Emirates.
+The Islamic State of Afghanistan government remained the recognized government of Afghanistan by most of the international community.
+The Taliban's Islamic Emirate government, however, received recognition from Saudi Arabia, Pakistan and the United Arab Emirates.

-The defense minister of the Islamic State of Afghanistan, Ahmad Shah Massoud, created the United Front (Northern Alliance) in opposition to the Taliban.
+The defense minister of the Islamic State of Afghanistan, Ahmad Shah Massoud, created the United Islamic Front for the Salvation of Afghanistan (Northern Alliance) in opposition to the Taliban.
 The United Front included all Afghan ethnicities: Tajiks, Uzbeks, Hazaras, Turkmens, some Pashtuns and others.
 During the conflict, the Taliban received military support from Pakistan and financial support from Saudi Arabia.
-Pakistan militarily intervened in Afghanistan, deploying battalions and regiments of its Frontier Corps and Army against the United Front.
-Al-Qaeda supported the Taliban with thousands of imported fighters from Pakistan, Arab countries, and Central Asia.
+Al-Qaeda supported the Taliban with thousands of local and foreign fighters from Pakistan, Arab countries, and Central Asia.

 Main participants

-Ahmad Shah Massoud (for the United Front and the Islamic State of Afghanistan), Mullah Mohammad Omar (for the Taliban) and Osama Bin Laden together with Ayman al-Zawahiri (for Al-Qaeda and different Arab interests) were the main leaders of the war residing in Afghanistan.
-There were other leaders, mainly from Pakistan (like Pervez Musharraf and later General Mahmud) on the one side and from the United Front (i. e.
+Ahmad Shah Massoud (for the United Islamic Front for the Salvation (Northern Alliance) and the Islamic State of Afghanistan), Mullah Omar (for the Taliban) and Osama bin Laden together with Ayman al-Zawahiri (for al-Qaeda and different Arab interests) were the main leaders of the war residing in Afghanistan.
+There were other leaders, mainly from Pakistan (like Pervez Musharraf and later General Mahmud Ahmed) on the one side and from the United Front (i. e.
 Haji Abdul Qadeer, Abdul Rashid Dostum) on the other side, who, however, were not always present in Afghanistan itself.
-The quality of life of the Afghan population was heavily dependent on the specific leader that was directly controlling the area in which they lived.
+The quality of life of the Afghan population was heavily dependent on the specific leader who was directly controlling the area in which they lived.
 Sharp contrasts existed regarding life and structures in different areas.